Estimated read time: 3-4 minutes

 The memorial, planned through social media, was scheduled to begin at noon, but mourners began arriving hours beforehand to leave flowers, candles, stuffed animals and other tributes.

 By afternoon, about 5,000 people, including entire families with children, dropped by, Los Angeles County Sheriff's Capt.
 Mike Parker said, adding that the gathering was mostly peaceful.
-A man was arrested after deputies spotted him carrying a partially hidden, loaded gun, and 40 citations were issued for illegal parking, Parker said.
+A man was arrested after deputies spotted him carrying a partially hidden and loaded gun; and 40 citations were issued for illegal parking, Parker said.

 Many arrived in cars built for speed, and the sounds of engines revving echoed close to where Walker and his friend died on Nov.
 30. The event concluded Sunday evening with a cruise through the area 30 miles northwest of downtown Los Angeles.